ccjmne/blog/content/thoughts/the-hidden-value-of-the-job-web-done.md

 resources (human and other) would be suitably available and primed, then spent 2 more weeks actually taking on the 2-week job.

-That task went smoothly.
-It doesn't sound sound like much, because we aren't juxtaposing it to how poorly it could have gone.

 Of course, this only works if we indeed start **ahead of time**, otherwise this discovery and planning not only is directly delaying the project and eating into its allotted time and resources, but also is doomed to be biased towards expediency as we're basically discovering **when would be the right time to begin the activity we're currently supposedly working on**.

-Sure, in total, it'll have taken strictly more than 2 weeks for something that'll have just been a simple 2-week job.
-That's not too bad, but nothing to write home about either...
+In total, it'll have taken somewhat more than 2 weeks for something that'll have just been a simple 2-week job, but still went smoothly.
+Without juxtaposing it to how poorly it could have gone, it's nothing to write home about...
 So I shall write about it here.
 </div>

 If you find yourself in an environment routinely bearing with projects being